Half Wild

-Half Wild is young adult fantasy novel, and the second book in the Half-Life series by Sally Green.
+Half Wild is young adult fantasy novel, and the second book in the Half-Life trilogy by Sally Green.
 It was published on 24 March 2015 and is the sequel to Half Bad, which was released the previous year.
-Half Wild is the second book in the trilogy.

 Plot

-Nathan is currently in Switzerland, living as a nomad for a few weeks.
+Nathan is currently in Switzerland, living as a nomad.
 He has been unsuccessfully searching for the Fairborn, a knife that can only be used by Nathan's bloodline.
 His friend, Gabriel, is missing.
-Nathan meets Nesbitt, who is Van's assistant.
-Nesbitt is half fain and half Black witch.
-Nathan does not spend the night with Nesbitt.
-However, he hears the sound of a mobile phone.
-This means that there are Hunters nearby.
-Nesbitt catches one of the Hunters, while the other, Kieran, Annalise's brother, turns invisible.
+Nathan meets Nesbitt, who is half fain and half Black witch.
+When they are ambushed by Hunters, Nesbitt catches one, while the other, Kieran, Annalise's brother, turns invisible.
 It is then that Nathan feels the animal in him, and he kills Kieran.
-The next day, Nesbitt brings Nathan to Van.
-On his second night, Van informs Nathan of all that has happened.
-Soul, Annalise's uncle, has taken charge of the Council of White witches and is letting Wallend experiment on Black witches.
-Van agrees to help.
+The next day, Nesbitt brings Nathan to Van, his employer.
+Van informs Nathan that Soul, Annalise's uncle, has taken charge of the Council of White Witches and is letting a witch named Wallend experiment on Black witches.